spcl/dace/doc/frontend/parsing.rst

 - Another Data-Centric Python program: Execution is transferred to a nested :class:`~dace.frontend.python.newast.ProgramVisitor`.
 - An (already parsed) :class:`~dace.sdfg.sdfg.SDFG` object: Generates directly a :class:`~dace.sdfg.nodes.NestedSDFG`.
-- A supported Python builtin or module (e.g., NumPy) method: Execution is transferred to the corresponding *replacement* method.
+- A supported Python builtin or module (e.g., NumPy) method: Execution is transferred to the corresponding *replacement* method (see :mod:`~dace.frontend.python.replacements`).
 - An unsupported method: Generates a *callback* to the CPython interpreter.

 :func:`~dace.frontend.python.newast.ProgramVisitor.visit_Return`